 I’ve started to really work for a good photo recently, instead of banging up any old photo straight out of the camera with the contrast boosted.
 Do you enjoy the look of these keto cookies?
 Comment below with any questions and I’ll answer them as soon as possible.

-Yes, of course, you can use coconut flour, however, only use 1/4 of the amount compared to the almond flour, otherwise, your cookies will be dry and not very nice.
-(Only use 1/3 of a cup of coconut flour).
+You can use it, but only use 1/6 of the amount compared to the almond flour, otherwise, your cookies will be dry and not very nice.
+(Only use 1/4 of a cup of coconut flour).
 Just in case you’re allergic to nuts and still, want keto chocolate chip cookies 😉

 Why Does MyFitnessPal or Cronometer show more carbs than this recipe indicates?

-Some people might be freaking out because of the amount of “carbs” inside this recipe.
+Some people might be freaking out because of the amount of “carbs” in this recipe.
 The net carbs are indeed accurate on this recipe, and I’ll show you why those measurements seem inaccurate.

-Net carbs are calculated by removing both fibre and sugar alcohols.
-Fibre and sugar alcohols have no effect on insulin, or blood glucose levels, so you will be totally okay to eat these cookies on the ketogenic diet.
-The total carbs for this recipe are 19g, the fibre is 2.7g, and the sugar alcohol content is 14g.
+Net carbs are calculated by removing both fiber and sugar alcohols.
+Fiber and sugar alcohols have no effect on insulin, or blood glucose levels, so you will be totally okay to eat these cookies on the ketogenic diet.
+The total carbs for this recipe are 19g, the fiber is 2.7g, and the sugar alcohol content is 14g.

 This means that 2.3g of net carbs is absolutely correct (if using Lilly’s sugar-free chocolate chips).